Login VSI Product Update: 4.1.3 Released

 Where to download?

 Login VSI 4.1.3 is now available at www.loginvsi.com/download.
 Current Login VSI users can download the upgrade patch.
 As long as your support and maintenance are current, your existing license will work with Login VSI 4.1.3.
-New users will need to download the full setup and can request a free trial license here.
+New users will need to download the full setup and can request a free trial using the links below.